mecid/mecid.github.io/_posts/2020-01-15-the-magic-of-view-preferences-in-swiftui.md

 Here is the possible implementation of *ScrollView* that uses preferences to understand the size of its content and enable/disable scrolling based on that value.
 I use this implementation only for the demo, please don't use it in production.

 #### Conclusion
-Today we talked about another very great feature of *SwiftUI*.
+Today we talked about another very great feature of SwiftUI.
 Preferences feature has the same power as the environment, but instead, it uses reversed direction to pass the data.
 I'm sure you won't need it very often, but you should know about it.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!